 5. After-hours and Emergency Support.
 Are there costs for needing support beyond the vendor's normal business hours?
 If so, how are these fees determined – by hours, minutes, or some other way?
 These costs can accumulate rapidly if support is not part of an all-inclusive plan.

-6. Training after Go-Live.
-Does the vendor offer training in-person and on-site, or over the phone?
+6. Boxed training experience.
+Does the vendor offer training only via videos or pdf how-to lists?
 How much does it cost?
 The best EHR vendor will continue to provide personalized training from real people who know your practice, long beyond the initial go-live process -- and it won't add to your costs.

 Are you interested in an EHR vendor with percentage-based pricing?

 Typically, this is between 3 and 10 percent of collections.
 Make sure you do the math and figure out how much you might be paying.
 5% may not sound like a lot, but it could easily turn into several thousand dollars more a month.

 If a vendor offers revenue cycle management, ask if they send secondary claims, follow up on old claims, or resubmit.
 Do they send personal bills and follow up on unpaid balances?
 Some vendors offer RCM without these important follow-up tasks, thereby placing the burden of time and cost on your practice.